Last updated: June 7, 2026

 - Hale's Bar School.
 Company-town school associated with the Hales Bar Dam construction and operating village.
 A dedicated school-history book is in preparation as part of the Webb catalog.

 - Hale's Chapel School.
-Small district school near Hale's Chapel; the relationship to Hale's Bar School is not clarified in available sources.
+Small district school near Hale's Chapel; the relationship to Hale's Bar School is unclear.

 - Havern's Chapel School.